Bode Olajumoke: Background

 Bode Olajumoke was born in Lagos on 1 July 1944, of a Yoruba family from Imeri in Ondo State.
-He has an LL.M (Moscow), a Ph.D (Law) Edinburgh and a BL (Lagos).
+He obtained an LL.M (Moscow), and a Ph.D (Law) at the University Edinburgh, presenting the thesis "Legal aspects of the forms of international co-operation between the Soviet Union and African States" and a BL (Lagos).
 He worked as a trainee reporter with the Daily Times of Nigeria from 1963 to 1964.
 After obtaining his law degrees, he worked with the Federal Ministry of Establishment from 1974 to 1979.
 After further legal studies he joined the Ministry of Defence in 1980.

 He retired from the civil service as a GL 15 officer in 1987.

 In 2003, speaking as chairman of RORO Oceanic, Dr. Bode Olajumoke criticized the nation's maritime policies and high tariffs, and supported privatization of the Nigerian Ports Authority (NPA).

 Bode Olajumoke is chairman of MITOSATH (Mission to save the helpless), a non – governmental charity organization with the primary mission of improving the health of the less privileged.